Raikryu/himark-challenge/dashboard/src/task3_original.md

     return timeA.localeCompare(timeB);
   });

+  // Filter to show only 24 hours of data
-  let uniqueTimes = timeGroups.map(group => group[0]);
+  // If there are more than 24 time points, we'll use a slider later let uniqueTimes = timeGroups.map(group => group[0]);

-  const maxTimePoints = 24;
+  // If we have too many time points, limit to 24 (or fewer if that's all we have) const maxTimePoints = 24;
   const allTimePoints = uniqueTimes.length;

-  const timeWindowSlider = document.getElementById("time-window-slider");
+  // Update the time window slider's max value const timeWindowSlider = document.getElementById("time-window-slider");
   if (timeWindowSlider) {
-    const maxSliderValue = Math.max(0, allTimePoints - maxTimePoints);
+    // Max position is the number of possible starting positions const maxSliderValue = Math.max(0, allTimePoints - maxTimePoints);
     timeWindowSlider.max = maxSliderValue;
     timeWindowSlider.disabled = maxSliderValue <= 0;
   }

   if (allTimePoints > maxTimePoints) {
-    const maxStartIndex = allTimePoints - maxTimePoints;
+    // Use the dashboard state's time window position const maxStartIndex = allTimePoints - maxTimePoints;
     const startIndex = Math.min(Math.max(0, dashboardState.timeWindowPosition), maxStartIndex);

+    // Take only 24 consecutive times
     uniqueTimes = uniqueTimes.slice(startIndex, startIndex + maxTimePoints);

+    // Update the display value
     const timeWindowValue = document.getElementById("time-window-value");
     if (timeWindowValue) {
       timeWindowValue.textContent = `${startIndex+1}-${startIndex+uniqueTimes.length} of ${allTimePoints}`;